Our Theatre’s History

 Every week, a group of people is contacted to take charge of the shows for the weekend.
 Members of the Prairie Preservation Guild have taken on this logistical challenge and have never failed to show a movie for lack of volunteers.

 The cost of the show has been kept low because a major goal of the group was to provide entertainment to the community that would be affordable to families.
 The cost of an adult ticket is $6.00 and for children under 13 is $4.00.
 This is significantly less than the larger movie houses charge in Lafayette.
 The concession stand is also reasonably priced.
-Concessions range in price from $0.50 to $5.00.
+Concessions range in price from $1.00 to $6.00 with specials added frequently.

 In addition to the regular movies, we offer other events including several free shows throughout the year, so people who might not be able to afford to pay admission, have the opportunity to enjoy a movie several times a year.
 These movies are often sponsored by local businesses.